jwmount/HyperAQ-1/README.md

   * Sprinkle

-    A Sprinkle is a calendar object; it identifies a valve, a 'time input' field, such as 'Tue 9:48', and a duration field in minutes.
+    A Sprinkle is a calendar object; it identifies a valve, a 'time input' field, such as 'Tue 9:48 am', and a duration field in minutes.
 Sprinkles are mapped into the system crontab, with a crontab entry for each Sprinkle-on and Sprinkle-off.
 Sprinkles are weekly objects, so a daily valve sprinkle cycle would be made up of 7 Sprinkle records.

   * History (List)

     Histories are simple logging objects.
 Each History is owned by a Valve, and has two time states: start and stop.
 When a Valve goes on, a History object is created with a start time set.
 When that Valve goes off, the history object is updated with a stop time and saved for display purposes.
-BTW: The model name was changed to 'List', to avoid an Opal inflection bug, which produced "Historie".
+BTW: The model name was changed to 'List', to avoid an Opal inflection bug, which produced "Historie", as the singular of "Histories".

   * WaterManager

     WaterManager is a singleton, and acts as the manager of the sprinkling schedule.
 When the 'Standby' button on the nav bar is pushed, the WaterManager requests the WaterManagerServer, a ServerOp, to build a new crontab from the sprinkles and activate the system for scheduled sprinkling.
+Conversely, pushing the button marked Active will cause a transition to Standby mode, disabling all scheduled operations.

   * Porter